analiz-sintez/begriff/docs/hacking.md

         ctx: The context object.
         user: The authorized user.
         reply_to: The `Message` object that was reacted to, injected by the framework.
-        note_id: The value for the `note_id` key from the reacted message's context, injected because it was specified in `conditions`.
+        note_id: The value from the `NoteDownvoted` signal, injected by the bus.
     """
     if not (note := get_note(note_id)):
         return